 I'm Vani, a Math + Informatics student at UW, currently a TA for Data Structures & Algorithms (CSE 373), and incoming Instructor for the course in Summer 2026.

 I built this because I kept running into the same problem: trying to pick the right deep research API and finding zero serious, neutral comparisons.
-So I made the resource I wished existed.
+So I made the resource I wished existed—and turned it into a community-driven arena.

 Methodology

-All data comes from official documentation, published benchmarks, and direct API testing.
-I don't take money from providers.
-If something is wrong, missing, or outdated, I want to know and I'll fix it publicly.
+Provider metrics come from official documentation, published benchmarks, and direct API testing.
+Leaderboard rankings are based entirely on community blind votes—no synthetic benchmarks, just real human preferences.
+If something is wrong, missing, or outdated, I want to know.

 Independence Note